Ligerlilly/DemoApp/README.md

 # DemoApp

-an app for tracking and sending jobcoins
+An app for tracking and sending jobcoins

 ### Install instructions